ddragoti/SitePoint-Mobile-Channel/Articles/api_mobile.md

     }
 }
 ```
-Also, we update the method numberOfRowsInSection.
+We now update the method number of rows in section.
 The code makes sure that the number of rows matches the number of elements as contained in the fishJson array.
 ```objectivec
 - (NSInteger)tableView:(UITableView *)tableView numberOfRowsInSection:(NSInteger)section {
 #warning Incomplete method implementation.